dk8moore/teensy-pins-helper/README.md

 ## 🙏 Acknowledgments

-- [PJRC](https://www.pjrc.com/) for the amazing Teensy platform
+- [PJRC](https://www.pjrc.com/) for the Teensy platform
-- The Teensy community for their continuous support
+- The React and TypeScript communities
+- All contributors and users of this tool

+## 🐛 Issue Reporting

+Found a bug or have a feature request?
+Please open an issue on GitHub with:

+- Detailed description of the issue/feature
+- Steps to reproduce (for bugs)
+- Screenshots if applicable
+- Your browser and device information

 ---